ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 During election years — mid-terms and general election — please take the time you need to vote.
 There's no need to request this time off in Gusto as long as you won't be away for more than 2 hours.
 Please make sure your time is blocked off on your calendar and then log it in Tempo under INT-32 Time Off: Misc.

 TEN7 will pay for your transportation costs to and from getting your voting place: bus, Uber, train, or miles on a car.
-Please submit your transportation costs/mileage to: receipts@ten7.com, and we'll reimburse you $0.56/mile.
+Please submit your transportation costs/mileage to: receipts@ten7.com, and we'll reimburse you based on the [IRS Standard Business Mileage Rate] (https://www.irs.gov/tax-professionals/standard-mileage-rates) for the current year.

 ## Significant Life Event Leave